-This interactive two-day course is built around forecasting water quality and addressing treatment plant performance issues arising from changing feed water conditions.
+This interactive 2 day course is built around forecasting water quality and addressing treatment plant performance issues arising from changing feed water conditions.

 This is an interactive two-day course built around forecasting water quality and addressing treatment plant performance issues arising from changing feed water conditions.
 Engineers will learn to understand the influence of water chemistry on process design and how to use this knowledge to optimise performance.
 Participants will also design new treatment plants and size equipment using comprehensive software that integrates material and heat balancing, equipment sizing, stream property and solubility prediction.

 Each module includes realistic scenarios for advanced water treatment applications including boiler feedwater, cooling water blowdown, industrial wastewater, seawater desalination, mine dewatering and brine management.
 Up to 21 technologies in water treatment will be explored during the sessions.

 Participants will receive detailed notes for each module and a three month free subscription to AqMBTM process simulation software for water treatment.

 - A comprehensive overview of essential water quality properties for treatment plant design

 - Basic theory around chemical equilibrium, reaction kinetics and redox potential

 - An introduction to solubility modelling, the impact of dissolved gases on redox and equilibrium chemistry and how process kinetics can affect scale formation and corrosion.